 It allows for easy tracking of the license usage of Oracle Database products and third-party products from Compute resources.
 Customers can track Oracle and third party licenses using one pane of glass on OCI.

 Reporting of BYOL resources with licensing requirements done by e-mail.
-License Manager offers monitoring and email notifications regarding certain scenarios, such oversubscriptions or tracking expiration dates.
+License tool offers monitoring and email notifications regarding certain scenarios, such oversubscriptions or tracking expiration dates.

 What you need to do before Oracle BYOL or commit to annual Universal Cloud Credits.